-1 O3 concentrations are estimated only for days when any one of the O3 rings is in operation.
+^a O3 concentrations are estimated only for days when any one of the O3 rings is in operation.
 The base case uses emission and meteorological data for 2000 to 2004.
 Estimates for five and ten years in the future assume a 10% annual increase in emissions and an increased height of emissions (see text).

-2 "Offsite" receptors are those at or beyond the Aspen FACE site fence lines.
+^b "Offsite" receptors are those at or beyond the Aspen FACE site fence lines.

-3 "Maximum of Average" denotes the highest among the averages of daily maximum 8-hour concentrations at each receptor in a given receptor group (e.g., each east fence line receptor location at 25-m [82-ft] intervals).
+[&]quot;Maximum of Average" denotes the highest among the averages of daily maximum 8-hour concentrations at each receptor in a given receptor group (e.g., each east fence line receptor location at 25-m [82-ft] intervals).

-FIGURE 4.1-1 Predicted Maximum 1-Hour O3 Concentration Increments above Background for the Base Case and 10 Years in the Future (Dotted rectangle represents Aspen FACE site.)
+FIGURE 4.1-1 Predicted Maximum 1-Hour O_3 Concentration Increments above Background for the Base Case and 10 Years in the Future (thick dotted rectangle represents Aspen FACE site)

-FIGURE 4.1-2 Predicted Average 1-Hour O3 Concentration Increments above Background for the Base Case and 10 Years in the Future (Dotted rectangle represents Aspen FACE site.)
+FIGURE 4.1-2 Predicted Average 1-Hour O_3 Concentration Increments above Background for the Base Case and 10 Years in the Future (thick dotted rectangle represents Aspen FACE site)

-FIGURE 4.1-3 Predicted Maximum of Daily Maximum 8-Hour O3 Concentration Increments above Background for the Base Case and 10 Years in the Future (Dotted rectangle represents Aspen FACE site.)
+FIGURE 4.1-3 Predicted Maximum of Daily Maximum 8-Hour O3 Concentration Increments above Background for the Base Case and 10 Years in the Future (thick dotted rectangle represents Aspen FACE site)

-FIGURE 4.1-4 Predicted Average of Daily Maximum 8-Hour O3 Concentration Increments above Background for the Base Case and 10 Years in the Future (Dotted rectangle represents Aspen FACE site.)
+FIGURE 4.1-4 Predicted Average of Daily Maximum 8-Hour O3 Concentration Increments above Background for the Base Case and 10 Years in the Future (thick dotted rectangle represents Aspen FACE site)